adrianrivadulla/FootNet/README.md

 ## FootNet development

-FootNet cross validation and testing can be replicated on Google Colab and *does not require the raw data and code introduced in the previous section*.
-The final output of the previous processing steps can be dowloaded straight away from [here](https://drive.google.com/drive/folders/1MMpsXvz8-rDjTwwfOrp_k7zS_Om1gqLy?usp=sharing) alongside the notebooks to replicate the development of Footnet.
+FootNet cross-validation and testing can be replicated on Google Colab and *does not require the raw data and code introduced in the previous section*.
+The final output of the previous processing steps can be dowloaded straight away from [here](https://drive.google.com/drive/folders/1MMpsXvz8-rDjTwwfOrp_k7zS_Om1gqLy?usp=sharing) and the Google Colab notebooks to replicate the development of Footnet can be found in this repository.

+Before you begin, you need to download the project folder containing the data (should start automatically when clicking in the link provided in the previous paragraph) and upload it to your Google Drive.
+The project directory StepDetectionStudy is organised as follows:

   - StepDetectionStudy
     - Data